FAQ – Frequently Asked Questions and Application Notes

 There must be no firewall between the TH LINK and the PROFINET and/or EtherNet/IP devices.

-- Either enabling TH SCOPE.exe application or enabling of port HTTP 80 inbound and outbound
+- Enabling of HTTP port 80 - inbound and outbound

 The license on the USB dongle is correctly recognized in the Softing License Manager V4.
 However, demo license will be displayed on the TH SCOPE software web interface.